The River Seine Paintings – Capturing French life on the river in the 19th century

 - Musee D’Orsay – it is a mammoth museum.
 It exhibits the greatest collection of the late 19th-century paintings in the world

 - Musée Orangerie is amazing.
 It is famous for the huge Claude Monet Water Lilies but also houses a wonderful impressionism collection

-- Musee Marmottan Monet in Montmartre showcases a large collection of impressionism paintings.
-It also exhibits the largest Claude Monet collection anywhere
+- Musee Marmottan Monet showcases a large collection of impressionism paintings.
+It also exhibits the largest Claude Monet collection anywhere in the world.